I began writing in maths magazines back in 1997.

 I realised that perhaps I could write about things other than mathematics.

-I've penned much since, both paid and unpaid, and it's been an unexpected liberation,
+I've penned much since, both paid and unpaid,

 Much of what I produce is written in a spirit of play, and I hope I'll be read that way.